 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the courage to reach out.
-Everyone needs help now and then.
-In our work together, I’ll help you explore and identify your strengths and how to build on them to reduce the influence of the problems you are facing.
+Everyone needs help now and then because people often continue operating through old stories that are unseen or subconscious.

 What’s the difference between talking to you or my best friend or family?

 “Therapy is a series of non-ordinary conversations.
 By non-ordinary, I mean that the talk in therapy is about things you usually try to keep hidden from most other human beings – or even from yourself.
 Therapy is a place to let go of an ‘it’s all good’ ways of presenting yourself . . . an opportunity to speak about what may feel unspeakable with a non-judging, compassionate human being who can help you hold in a new way what has kept you confused, hurt, ashamed, or stuck.”

 It is helpful to consider the structure of therapy and the therapeutic relationship as well.
 The therapeutic relationship “will not extend to any other form, such as friendship, romance, or business partnership.
 By avoiding multiple roles it stays focused on its sole purpose: soul healing.
 Therapy talk is one-sided; that is, the focus of the conversation is always on the patient’s healing.”